Burning Empires

 Burning Empires is an EP from VNV Nation.
 It contains remixes and alternate versions of tracks from their popular album Empires, plus the "Standing" single.
 It is a limited edition release of 4,700 copies.
 The album was made available on the iTunes Music Store, as well as on Napster and Amazon MP3 Downloads.

 "Further" and "Radius²" were the only entirely new tracks on Burning Empires.
 "Lastlight" was a remix of "Firstlight"/"Arclight" from Empires.
 The exclusive version of "Savior" has a full vocal track (the previously released album version is an instrumental).

 A cover of "Further" by the band LifeForce was used in the video game Iji, and while not released on any CD, it was made available for public download.

-"Standing" was ranked #1 on the German Alternative Charts (DAC) Top 100 Singles of 2000.